-There is no evidence from studies in human populations that any alcohol consumption provides protection against cancer.
+There is no evidence from studies in human populations that any alcohol use provides protection against cancer.
 Alcohol is a significant risk factor for some cancers, particularly those of the mouth, pharynx, larynx, oesophagus, breast, bowel and liver.

 Alcohol pricing and taxation